dotnet/designs/accepted/2022/simplify-rid-model.md

 On a RHEL 8 machine (using a RH-provided .NET), those commands are intended to be equivalent, and to produce a RHEL 8 specific .NET app.

 However, for that to work, we would need to add `rhel.8-x64` to `runtimes.json`.
 Otherwise, NuGet won't be able to realize that `rhel.8-x64` should be treated as `linux-x64` for restoring NuGet assets.
-However, we want to freeze `runtimes.json`.
-That topic is left as an unresolved issue in this spec, at least for now.
+To achieve that, we can augment the [existing scheme for generating `runtimes.json`](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.NETCore.Platforms/src/runtimeGroups.props) by enabling a small additional file (like `runtime-rhel.props`) that is combined with the primary one.
+Such a file could be kept downstream or shared upstream.

 There are a few gaps that need to be resolved before we can deliver on this model, such as: